ianlcurtis/devboxlab/README.md

 ## Create base resources

-The next step is to create a range of resources that we will need so our Dev Manager can create Projects which will in turn enable their developers to spin up Dev Boxes.
+The first step is to create a range of resources that we will need so our Dev Manager can create Projects which will in turn enable their developers to spin up Dev Boxes.

 ### Create a virtual network for UK and India Dev teams
 <details>
   <summary>TASK: Create a Virtual Network resource called "uk-vnet" inside a resource group named "dev-center-network" in uksouth.
 Do the same for "india-vnet" in centralindia</summary>

 -   In the Azure Portal go to the "Create a resource" menu which can be found by clicking the menu button in the top left corner of the screen and choosing "Create a resource"
 -   Once in the menu search "Virtual Network" on the create pane as shown.
 Click "Create"

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image6.png" width="50%" /></div>

 -   Name the network resource **uk-vnet**  and create a new resource group called **"dev-center-network"**.

--   We want to keep all of our Dev Center resources **in one Azure Region** including the network to maximize the performance of our Dev Boxes.
+-   We want to keep all of our core Dev Center resources **in one Azure Region** to maximize performance.
+For Dev Boxes we want to place them close to our developers in the UK and India.
+You'll see how this is done shortly.

--   Please **choose an Azure Region where Dev Box Dev Centers are available**.
+-   Select *UK South* as the location.
-    At the time of writing the following Regions are suitable:
+    At the time of writing the following Regions are available:

     -   South Africa North
     -   East Asia